This is the best ever sweet potato brownies clean eating recipe. The sweet potatoes add just a little sweetness and make them nice and moist too.

 You can cut the brownies once they are done into any size you prefer.
 I cut them into 20-24 pieces so the servings aren’t so large, especially for any children eating them.

-If you like these clean eating brownies, you may also like these recipes:
+If you like this sweet potato brownies clean eating recipe, you may also like these:Print

 I love this Clean Eating brownies recipe because they are moist and rich from the sweet potatoes and they don’t taste healthy.

 - Category: Dessert